Urbain Le Verrier: Precession of Mercury

 Le Verrier began studying the motion of Mercury as early as 1843, with a report entitled Détermination nouvelle de l'orbite de Mercure et de ses perturbations (A New Determination of the Orbit of Mercury and its Perturbations).

 In 1859, Le Verrier was the first to report that the slow precession of Mercury's orbit around the Sun could not be completely explained by Newtonian mechanics and perturbations by the known planets.
 He suggested, among possible explanations, that another planet (or perhaps, instead, a series of smaller 'corpuscules') might exist in an orbit even closer to the Sun than that of Mercury, to account for this perturbation.
 (Other explanations considered included a slight oblateness of the Sun.)
 The success of the search for Neptune based on its perturbations of the orbit of Uranus led astronomers to place some faith in this possible explanation, and the hypothetical planet was even named Vulcan.
 However, no such planet was ever found, and the anomalous precession was eventually explained by general relativity theory.

+Roman calendar conversion tables

+In Concordance des Dates de l’ancient Calendrier Romain avec le Style Julien pour les Années de Rome 691-709 (1866), Le Verrier devised charts to convert old Roman calendar dates into Julian ones.
+They were adopted by Napoleon III and Eugène Stoffel.
+However, Le Verrier mistakenly assumed that Julius Caesar in 46 BC intercalated only 67 days instead of 90.
+Le Verrier also mistakenly concluded that the years 56 BC and 54 BC were intercalary.

 Later life

 Le Verrier's methods of management were disliked by the staff of the Observatoire, and the disputes became so great that he was driven out in 1870.
 He was succeeded by Delaunay, but was reinstated in 1873 after Delaunay accidentally drowned.
 Le Verrier held the position until his death in 1877.

-Le Verrier married Lucille Clotilde Choquet in 1837 and had 3 children.
+Le Verrier married Lucille Clotilde Choquet in 1837 and had three children.
+In 1847, he was elected to the American Philosophical Society.
 He died in Paris, France and was buried in the Montparnasse Cemetery.
 A large stone celestial globe sits over his grave.
 He will be remembered by the phrase attributed to Arago: "the man who discovered a planet with the point of his pen."

-In 1847, he was elected to the American Philosophical Society.